 - Drop a whole "paper" — a printable sheet with a directory QR code (a paper manifest) plus one QR per file, built in-app (Create Paper) or with the web generator.
 Pages can link to each other with ordinary relative links, so a small static site survives being printed and scanned back in.

-- Spread large content across multiple codes — split a payload too big for one QR into a manifest plus chunk codes placed along a trail.
-The app collects chunks in any order and reassembles and verifies them.
+- Spread large content across multiple codes — split a payload too big for one QR into multiple sector codes placed along a trail.
+The app collects sectors in any order, reassembles and verifies them, and can recover a single missing sector from an optional parity code.

-- Build trails and collections — link papers together with location hints, or tag a loose set of stickers with a shared collection so they group into one card on the home screen and map, even though each code is independently scannable.
+- Build trails, collections, and replies — link papers together with location hints, tag a loose set of stickers with a shared collection so they group into one card on the home screen and map, or mark a code as a reply to another to thread a conversation across drops.

-- Browse offline — scanned pages render in an in-app viewer.
-The Collections, History, and Map tabs let you revisit, locate, and manage everything you've found.
+- Browse offline — scanned pages render in an in-app viewer, with search and #hashtag filtering, and a hex/CBOR inspector for the curious.
+The Collections, History, and Map tabs let you revisit, locate, and manage everything you've found, and a single file can back up or restore it all.

-How it worksEvery code carries a tagdrop: URI — a CBOR sequence (version, type, and payload map), Base45-encoded so it packs efficiently into a QR code's alphanumeric mode.
-Content can optionally be DEFLATE-compressed.
+How it worksEvery code carries a tagdrop: URI — a QDEF container of CBOR Records, Base41-encoded so it packs efficiently into a QR code's alphanumeric mode.
+Content can optionally be DEFLATE-compressed and split across multiple codes with parity recovery.
 IDs are content-addressed (SHA-256 based), so identical content always gets the same ID regardless of who created it.
+The full wire-format spec is browsable in-app, no internet connection required.

-StatusV2.0 — CBOR-sequence envelope encoding, paper manifests with multi-file directories and relative-link navigation, geographic trails via "related" hints, ad-hoc collections, an in-app scanner with a live scan board, and a Map tab for located finds.
+StatusV2.5 — QDEF-based wire container encoding with content split into codes plus optional parity recovery, post-quantum (ML-DSA-44) content signing with trust-on-first-use verification, paper manifests with multi-file directories and relative-link navigation, geographic trails via "related" hints, ad-hoc collections, reply threading, an in-app scanner with a live scan board, NFC tag read/write, search and #hashtag filtering, full backup/restore, a Map tab for located finds, and remote drop-source feeds that pre-populate the map with community drops before you scan them.